wallarm/terraform-provider-wallarm/docs/resources/rule_set_response_header.md

 page_title: "Wallarm: wallarm_rule_set_response_header"
 subcategory: "Rule"
 description: |-
-  Provides the "Specify a response header" rule resource.
+  Provides the "Change server response headers" rule resource.
 ---

 # wallarm_rule_set_response_header

 !> The resource requires additional permissions.
 Ask the support team to obtain them.

-Provides the resource to manage rules with the "Specify a response header" action type.
+Provides the resource to manage rules with the "Change server response headers" action type.
 This rule type is used to configure supplementary headers appended or replaced by a Wallarm node.

 ## Example Usage